Ruins of Adventure

 - Experience Chart: Rogue

 - Additional Hit Points: +2 per level beyond 10th

 - Rods/Staves/Wands: as Rogue

 - Allowed Armor: Chainmail or lighter, no shields

 All bards are proficient singers, chanters, or vocalists and can play a musical instrument of the player’s choice (preferably one that is portable).
 Additional instruments can be learned by spending proficiency slots, the bard can learn two instruments for every proficiency slot spent.

 In his travels, a bard also manages to learn a few wizard spells.
-Like a wizard, a bard’s Intelligence determines the number of spells he can know and the chance to know any given spell.
+Like a wizard, a bard’s Reason and Knowledge determine the number of spells he can know and the chance to know any given spell.
 These he keeps in his spell book, abiding by all the restrictions on memorization and spell use that bind a wizard.
 The Table below lists the number of spells a bard can cast at each level.